hypriot/blog/content/post/setup-simple-ci-pipeline-for-arm-images.md

 docker run --rm --privileged multiarch/qemu-user-static:register --reset
 ```

 That's it.
-Just add this line to your `.travis.yml` and you can build ARM Docker images.
+Just add this line to your YAML file before the other docker commands.

 ### Travis builds MySQL ARM image

+I have done the tests with Travis CI to build ARM images.
+But if you prefer another cloud CI services that offers Docker builds, it should be the same.

-So now put all pieces together and have a look at the final `.travis.yml` file that is used to build the [hypriot/rpi-mysql](https://github.com/hypriot/rpi-mysql) Docker image for ARM.
+So let's put all pieces together and have a look at the final `.travis.yml` file that is used to build the [hypriot/rpi-mysql](https://github.com/hypriot/rpi-mysql) Docker image for ARM.

 ```
 sudo: required